$\overline\partial$-Equation on a Lunar Domain with Mixed Boundary Conditions: The -estimate for the operator near the corner

 \section{The $L^2$-estimate for the operator $T$ near the corner $E$}

-In this section, we establish the estimate near $E$ for forms in $\mathcal{B}^q.$ We follow the known procedure to compute the the $Q$ norms as in [FK] [H\"o1] [Cat].
-In particular, we follow the computation in Catlin [Cat] and make the needed modification to fit our situation here.
+In this section, we establish the estimate near $E$ for forms in $\mathcal{B}^q.$ We follow the known procedure to compute the the $Q$ norms as in [Ho1], [FK] and [Cat].
+In particular, we follow the computation in [Cat] and make the needed modification to fit our situation here.

-We first suppose $U\in \mathcal{B}^q$ with $\hbox{supp} (U)$ a compact subset of $W(x_0)$ for some $x_0\in M_0$ with $\varphi(x_0)\ll 1.$ Then
+We first suppose $U\in \mathcal{B}^q$ with $\mathrm{supp}~U$ a compact subset of $W(x_0)$ for some $x_0\in M_0$ with $0<\varphi(x_0)\ll 1.$ Then